kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 ## WipeOut DormantDatabase

 You can also wipe out a DormantDatabase by setting `spec.wipeOut` to `true`.
-KubeDB operator will delete the PVC(if available), delete any relevant Snapshot for this Postgres and also delete snapshot data stored in the Cloud Storage buckets.
+KubeDB operator will delete the PVC(if available), delete any relevant Snapshot for this PostgreSQL and also delete snapshot data stored in the Cloud Storage buckets.

 There is no way to resume a wiped out database.
 So, be sure before you wipe out a database.